 Tuition fees vary depending on whether you are a UK, EU or international student.
 You'll find everything you need to know about the cost of your course here.

-Tuition fees for full-time students in 2022/23 are £9,250 per year for 3 or 4-year undergraduate degrees and top-up degrees, which reflect the cost and the type of course being studied.
+Tuition fees for full-time students in 2024/25 are £9,250 per year for three or four-year undergraduate degrees and top-up degrees, which reflect the cost and the type of course being studied.

 Different fees apply if you're applying to a study centre, or studying at a partner college.
 If this applies to you, please contact us for more information.